 How to Remove search.lilo.org from Windows.

-Step 3: Clean any registries, created by search.lilo.org on your computer.
+Step 4: Clean Any registries, Created by search.lilo.org on Your PC.

 The usually targeted registries of Windows machines are the following: